Asthma in Infants

 Parents should give the following information to their child’s doctor:

 Lung function tests – often used to make a complete asthma diagnosis – are hard to do with young children.
-Instead, the doctor may see how the child responds to medications to improve breathing.
-The doctor may order blood tests, allergy testing and X-rays to get more information.
+Instead, the doctor may see how the child responds to medicines to improve breathing.
+The doctor may order blood tests, allergy testing, and X-rays to get more information.

 Using this information, the doctor can make the best diagnosis.
 Parents may need to take their child to a pediatric allergist or pulmonologist (lung specialist) for special testing or treatment.

 Asthma is treated with several different medicines.
-Bronchodilators like ProAir®, PROVENTIL®, VENTOLIN® and XOPENEX HFA® are quick-relief medicines that open up airways right away to make breathing easier.
-Long-term control medicines like inhaled corticosteroids (FLOVENT®, Pulmicort, Asmanex®, QVAR®) or leukotriene modifiers (SINGULAIR®) are used to calm inflammation in the airways and keep asthma symptoms low.
-Many people with asthma, including infants and toddlers, are given a mix of medicines, depending on how severe and how often they have symptoms.
-Work with your child’s health care providers to develop an asthma care management plan.
+Bronchodilators are quick-relief medicines (also called “rescue” or “reliever” medicines) that open up airways to relieve sudden symptoms.
+Controller medicines like inhaled corticosteroids, long-acting bronchodilators, combination medicines, or leukotriene modifiers taken for maintenance are used to calm swelling in the airways and keep asthma symptoms low.
+Many people with asthma, including infants and toddlers, are given a mix of medicines depending on how severe and how often they have symptoms.
+Work with your child’s doctors to develop an asthma care management plan.

 This plan should include an Asthma Action Plan.
 An Asthma Action Plan is a document that tells you how to manage your child’s asthma according to their symptoms.
 If your child does not have an Asthma Action Plan, work with their doctor to create one.
 Keep a copy close by at all times, and share with other people who care for your child, such as family, friends, and child care providers.

 What Can I Do to Manage My Child’s Asthma?

 - Learn the warning signs for increasing asthma in infants and toddlers.
 Know your child’s particular asthma symptom “pattern.”